indyscala/debugging-and-analysis-2015/slides/slides.md

 % author: bfritz on {twitter,github,freenode}

 ---
-title: Debugging and Perf Analysis
+title: Debugging and Performance Analysis
 build_lists: true

 Let's narrow it down...

 - Tools I've used
-- ...or wanted to use.
+- ...or wanted to use
-- Free
+- ...or randomly found on the Internet.
+- Bias towards Open Source.

 ---
 title: Share!